Jbleezy/BO2-Reimagined/README.md

 #### Meat
 * Gain score by being the team holding the meat
 * Gain 200 score to win the game
-* Meat powerup always spawns from the first zombie killed
+* Meat powerup always drops from the first zombie killed
 * Player holding the meat gains 100 points when their team gains score
 * Downing while holding the meat drops it as a powerup
 * Throwing the meat on the ground drops it as a powerup